OlivierBlanvillain/cs210-2020/labs/example-lab.md

 ![](images/syntax-error-bug.png)

-This is a known bug and can be ignored, as soon as you start typing in this file, these errors should go away.
+This is a known bug and can be ignored, as soon as you start typing in this file, these errors should go away (if they don't, try the import build instructions above).

 ## Warning about Bloop installed version